-Applications for the 2022/23 cycles will open later this summer.
+Applications for the 2022/23 Portfolio Program will open July 1st.

 Why You Should Do It